xorbitsai/inference/doc/source/models/model_abilities/chat.rst

 Hybrid Thinking Models
 ----------------------

 Some LLMs are marked as ``hybrid`` and can run with or without thinking mode.

+.. versionadded:: v1.17.0
+  Request-level ``enable_thinking`` is added in v1.17.0

 Xinference exposes a request-level ``enable_thinking`` switch that works across different model templates (e.g. Qwen uses ``enable_thinking`` while some DeepSeek templates use ``thinking``).

 Usage examples: